lihaochen987/api-design-patterns/frontend/README.md

 1. Install openapi-typescript
 2. Create a `.json` with the OpenApi schema inside of it
-3. Run the command `openapi-typescript .\schema.json --output types.d.ts`
+3. Run the command `npx openapi-typescript .\schema.json --output types.d.ts`
 4. Run the command `eslint --fix` since the generated file will have some linting errors